rebecarv/Currency-Converter/README.md

 This file contains all the styles for the website's desktop version.
 It ensures a modern, clean aesthetic and follows a consistent design language, including:
 - **Color Scheme**: The chosen palette consists of a combination of white, black, blue, and yellow, making the site visually appealing yet professional.
 The colors are stored as CSS variables, making future edits easier and more scalable.
 - **Typography**: The **Roboto** font is used throughout the site.
 Different weights (Regular, Medium, Bold) are utilized to create a clear hierarchy between the main title, subheadings, body text, and labels.
-- **Layout**: Flexbox is used extensively to structure the page, keeping elements aligned and adaptable to various screen sizes.
 - **Hover and Focus States**: Buttons and inputs are styled with hover and focus states for better interactivity and accessibility.

 ### 4. `responsive.css`